syncthing/docs/rest/system-config-post.rst

 ========================

 Post the full contents of the configuration, in the same format as returned by the corresponding GET request.
-The configuration will be saved to disk and the ``configInSync`` flag set to false.
-Restart Syncthing to activate.
+When posting the configuration is successfully, it is directly applied, no restart necessary.

+This endpoint is the main point to control Syncthing, even if the change only concerns a very small part of the config: The usual workflow is to get the config, modify the needed parts and post it again.